run-ai/docs/docs/admin/integration/kubevirt.md

           gpus:
           - deviceName: nvidia.com/gpu # identical name to resourceName above
             name: gpu1  # name here is arbitrary and is not used.
 ```

 Where `<WORKLOAD-TYPE>` is `train` or `build`

+### Turn on Kubevirt feature in Runai

+* If you want to upgrade the runai cluster, use the [instructions](https://docs.run.ai/admin/runai-setup/cluster-setup/cluster-upgrade/){target=_blank}.

+    * During the upgrade, customize the cluster installation by adding the following to the values.yaml file:

+    ``` YAML
+    global:
+      kubevirtCluster:
+        enabled: true
+    ```

+* If you don't want to upgrade the whole cluster, you can add those values to your existing values.yaml file.

+    * Then, run the command:

+    ```
+    helm upgrade runai-cluster runai/runai-cluster -n runai -f values.yaml
+    ```

+* Make sure the `kubevirtCluster: enabled` flag is still turned on in `runaiconfig`:

+    ```
+    kubectl edit runaiconfig runai -n runai
+    ```

 ## Start a VM